jianyq/Tong-Music/README.md

 - Label the dataset with the LDA model.
 - finetune prose model combining tags with new data.
 - This program is mainly used for the generation of lyrics and rap lyrics.
+- A music platform was developed using Django, which allows users to create music online by using artificial intelligence technology.
+The generated songs can be shared and traded through the platform.
+- Used Python and MySQL to build a database and execute database query and modify operations automatically.

 ## Status